stolostron/compute-operator/README.md

 # Using
 ## Import a user cluster into controller cluster
-1. Create and enter a new workspace in kcp
+1. Create and enter a new compute workspace in kcp.
+Compute workspace is the workspace where APIExport(schema) is created and user registers cluster.

 2. Create an APIBinding to the compute-apis APIExport